 The study found that only participants in the self-reflective job titles condition experienced reduced emotional exhaustion.
 Self-verification and psychological safety mediated the relationship, whereas external rapport had no effect.

 BIG PICTURE TAKEAWAY

-If employees in your organization are at risk of high emotional exhaustion, it may be a viable (and virtually free) intervention to invite them to express their unique identities through creating self-reflective job titles and using them to supplement formal titles.
+If employees in your organization are at risk of emotional exhaustion, it may be a viable (and virtually free) intervention to invite them to express their unique identities through creating self-reflective job titles and using them to supplement formal titles.
 With clear positive benefits, and no known drawbacks, it’s a win-win situation for everyone.